arleym/svg-sprite/README.md

 ## TODO
-- selectable states of icons
-- JS gymnastics to add icons as sprites
+- JS gymnastics to add icons as sprites - have to filter the html()?
   - Submit button to generate the sprite on demand vs. fuzzily on check
 - Add the aria stuff for the sprites in the comment block version with `<use>`
-- A button to just copy the SVG as an element
 - Accordion itself having a select-all for that collection
-- if h1 has no svgs, remove
-- JS to make a scrollspy from h1s
-- auto expand first accordion with icons